 Get a back or belly rub – or hot water bottle

-Are you lucky enough to be quarantining with your loved ones?
-If so, then ask them to lend their hands for a back or belly rub to help relieve your period pains.
+Are you lucky enough to have loved ones around?
+If so, ask them to lend their hands for a gentle back or belly rub to help relieve your period pains.
 The power of human touch is real!

-If you’re quarantining alone or with somebody who you aren’t close with, a heated wheat bag or a hot water bottle will give you the same heat that hands would, and you can place the heat exactly where you need it, and they’ll never tire out like a companion.
-Perfect!
+If you’re alone or live with a housemate who you aren’t close with, a heated wheat bag or a hot water bottle will do the trick!
+Targeted heat can be soothing, and you can place the heat exactly where you need it, and it won’t tire out like a companion.
+If they aren’t doing the trick, a bath is a great pain reliever if cramps feel too much.
+The full immersion can help at the height of pain to help relieve the discomfort.

-Make use of your daily allotted outside time to stretch it out and go for a walk – you might not feel like it at first, if you’re cramping up and in pain, but going for a walk or a gentle jog can sometimes be like medicine.
+If you’re able, try and go for at least a short walk – you might not feel like it at first, if you’re cramping up and in pain, but going for a walk or a gentle jog can sometimes be like medicine.
 Walking moves your hip flexors and stretches the muscles around your pelvis and abdomen, which can really help to relieve cramps.
-If you can’t get outside, then walking or jogging on the spot will do the same thing, or you could try these yoga poses to ease your period pain.
+If you can’t get outside, then walking or jogging on the spot will do the same thing, or you could try some yoga to ease period pain.

 Eat and drink well

-Around your period, you will experience a natural fluctuation in hormones.
-There are foods that you can eat which will help your period to go as smoothly as possible.
+Around your period you’ll experience a natural fluctuation in hormones.
+There are foods which will help your period to go as smoothly as possible.
 And then, there are foods you can eat which might make your period pains worse.

 Eating foods rich in Omega-3, such as salmon, chia seeds, mackerel and flax seeds can help to reduce the pelvic pain.
 Also, choosing iron-rich foods like leafy greens, beetroot and plain chocolate will replenish your body’s iron levels, which is important if you lose a lot of blood.
 If you can’t get hold of these foods at the moment, then perhaps you could find a good supplement.